Aboriginal and Torres Strait Islander Leadership – Abolish The Myths

 In fact, the typical relationship between the family, the wider community and the land, was much more complicated than anything the Europeans had seen previously.

 These misunderstandings about the nature of Aboriginal communities have been perpetuated down to the relatively recent past in the perceptions of the majority population.

 In fact, Aboriginal and Torres Strait Islander leadership programs are much more about developing inspirational behaviours in individuals for the benefit of the wider group or community than necessarily about developing command-and-control figures of authority of such as ‘bosses’ or ‘head honchos’ etc.

 Traditional aboriginal societies always valued that type of 360 degree inspirational leadership rather than top-down hierarchies.

-It’s ironic that moderate leadership development programmes and the western world are now starting to deemphasize leadership in terms of control and instead to look towards such matrix leadership target structures.
-In that sense, they perhaps have much to learn from Aboriginal and Torres Islander leadership programmes down under!
+It’s ironic that moderate leadership development programs and the western world are now starting to deemphasize leadership in terms of control and instead to look towards such matrix leadership target structures.
+In that sense, they perhaps have much to learn from Aboriginal and Torres Islander leadership programs down under!